telerik/xamarin-forms-docs/controls/progressbar/configuration.md

 `ValueDisplayMode` property of enum type `Telerik.XamarinForms.Primitives.ProgressBar.ValueDisplayMode` can be set to any of the following values:

-* (default) Percent&mdash;Displays the progress status in percentage.
+* (default) Percent&mdash;Displays the progress as percent from the range from minimum to maximum;
-* Value&mdash;Displays the progress status as an absolute value.
+* Value&mdash;Displays the Progress value.
 * Text&mdash;Shows custom text inside the progress bar label.
 You would need to combine it with `CustomText` property of the ProgressBar.
 * None&mdash; No text is shown inside the progress bar.